-Arkansas legalized sports betting after voters supported Issue 4 in a state referendum.
-The result gives four casinos within the state the green light to offer sports wagering.
-Arkansas is the second state in its region to legalize sports betting and the seventh state outside of Nevada to pass a sports betting law.
+Arkansas legalized sports betting in April, 2018 after a referendum that gave four casinos the green light to offer sports wagering.
+Arkansas was the second state in its region to legalize sports betting and the seventh state outside of Nevada to pass a sports betting law.

 The first legal sportsbook in Arkansas launched in July of 2019.
 The amendment automatically granted sports betting licenses to the existing Oaklawn Jockey Club and the Southland Racing Corporation.
 Under the amendment, both Southland and Oaklawn have approval for sports betting at their current facilities or adjacent to them.

-Out of those two, only Oaklawn has taken advantage of this new freedom and offers sports betting in their Hot Springs, Arkansas location.
+Oaklawn was the first to take advantage of this new freedom and offers sports betting in their Hot Springs, Arkansas location.